Frequently Asked Questions

 • Study Abroad, up to nine hours (must have approval prior to trip)

-• Internships, up to six hours (must have approval at the beginning of the semester enrolled)
+• Internships, or research substitution, up to six hours (must have approval at the beginning of the semester enrolled)

 • Honors Contracts (no more than two classes)